How Biden and Trump insiders say they are preparing for the debate

 The accusation that Biden will be drugged during the debate is a familiar theme for Trump, whose allies began circulating similar claims after the president delivered a bombastic and raucous State of the Union address in March.

 There’s no evidence that Biden has needed chemical enhancements of any kind, though accusations of Adderall dependence have dogged Trump for years in liberal circles.
-Still, they’ve persisted because Trump’s most fervent supporters have become invested in the idea that Biden is a walking vegetable who isn’t supposed to be able to defeat their leader in an honest debate.
+Still, the claims have persisted because Trump’s most fervent supporters have become invested in the idea that Biden is a walking vegetable who isn’t supposed to be able to defeat their leader in an honest debate.

-That’s why one Trump ally, disgraced ex-White House doctor turned Texas congressman, Ronny Jackson, actually went so far as to demand that Biden undergo a drug screening before this week’s debate.
+That’s why one Trump ally, disgraced former White House doctor turned Texas congressman Ronny Jackson, actually went so far as to demand that Biden undergo a drug screening before this week’s debate.

 One longtime Republican operative who spoke to The Independent on condition of anonymity called the tactic “sad and tired” and suggested it was born out of desperation because Trump refuses to stop attacking Biden as senile.